 Forest Plan Section Page Number Resource Forest Plan Text Applicable?
 (Y/N) Requires Amendment?
-(Y/N) Section 4.
-Management Direction Management Prescriptions - Mesa Ranger District (MA 3I) fire use and naturally ignited, a decision criteria checklist will b prepared to determine whether or not it should be declared a Wildland Fire use candidate.
-If approved, a Wildland Fire Implementation Plan (WFIP) will be prepared that identifies Wildland Fire use candidate.
+(Y/N) Rationale Section 4.
+Management Direction Management Prescriptions - Mesa Ranger District (MA 3I) 117 Fire / Fuels For each wildland fire located in an FMU approved for wildland fire use and naturally ignited, a decision criteria checklist will be prepared to determine whether or not it should be declared a Wildland Fire use candidate.
 If approved, a Wildland Fire Implementation Plan (WFIP) will be prepared that identifies specific resource concerns.
-No No The standard and guideline Section 4.
+No No The standard and guideline is not applicable to the proposed project.
+Section 4.
 Management Direction Management Prescriptions - Mesa Ranger District (MA 3I) 116 Fire / Safety Maintain or upgrade (minor betterment) capital improvements to support fire, administrative, ad other multifunctional activities to abate serious safety hazards.
 Additional funding is needed to allow for maintenance to prevent further deterioration and for abatement of health hazards.
-No No The standard and guideline Section 4.
+No No The standard and guideline is not applicable to the proposed project.
+Section 4.
 Management Direction Management Prescriptions - Mesa Ranger District (MA 3I) 117 Fire / Fuels Designated Wildland Fires managed for resource benefit will be monitored according to established guidelines.
-Yes No Mine operations would inclu or increase the possibility o increased risk of fire and we The proposed project would as described in the mitigatio Section 4.
+Yes No Mine operations would include activities that would change fuel loads in the area or increase the possibility of accidental ignition of a wildfire, which would result in increased risk of fire and would change the severity and extent of fires that occur.
+The proposed project would implement mitigation for fuels and fire management as described in the mitigation and monitoring plan (EIS Appendix J).
+Section 4.
 Management Direction Management Prescriptions - Mesa Ranger District (MA 3I) 117 Fire / Fuels Prevent Wildland Fire from destroying developed recreation improvements, including a five chain wide buffer surrounding them.
-Yes No While mine operations wou fuel loads and achieve vege the project area, additional potential risks to mine opera Section 4.
+Yes No While mine operations would not preclude the use of prescribed fire to manage fuel loads and achieve vegetation management objectives on lands surrounding the project area, additional safety considerations would be required to mitigate potential risks to mine operations.
+Section 4.
 Management Direction Management Prescriptions - Mesa Ranger District (MA 3I) 117 Fire / Fuels Treat activity fuels to reduce fire hazard.
 Slash treatment will include removal for use as firewood, piling and burning, prescribed burning, etc. Yes No Section 4.
 Management Direction Management Prescriptions - Mesa Ranger District (MA 3I) 117 Fire / Safety Wildland Fire suppression actions using accepted fire management tactics will be taken if any of the above parameters are not met.
 Suppression of fires, or portions thereof, will be undertaken where they adversely affect forest resources, endanger public safety and/or have a potential to damage private lands.
 Yes No Section 4.
 Management Direction Management Prescriptions - Mesa Ranger District (MA 3I) 112 Fire / Fuels Wildland Fires will be managed consistent with resource objectives.
 Wildland Fires will be managed with an appropriate suppression response.
 Fire management objectives for this area include: providing a mosaic of age classes within the total type which will provide for a mix of successional stages, and to allow fire to resume its natural ecological role within ecosystems.
 Wildland Fires or portions of fires will be suppressed when they adversely affect forest resources, endanger public safety, or have a potential to damage significant capital investments.
 Yes No Section 4.
 Management Direction Management Prescriptions - Mesa Ranger District (MA 3I) 115 Fire / Fuelwood Design the fuelwood harvest clocks in the woodland type in irregular shapes less than 40 acres and less than 600 feet across.
-Yes No ould not preclude the use of prescribed fire to manage egetation management objectives on lands surrounding al safety considerations would be required to mitigate perations.
+Yes No